NtajiBenbor/HomeTown-Tribute-Site/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-I Startded the project by first looking at the design file provided on figma, taking into account the various design elements and choices.
-Then  when i was ready, i started writing the HTML part to define the basic structure of the project. i Started with the hero section, editting the hero picture to the desired size i wanted. then i proceeded to the section area and designed three cards using CSS flexbox. eventually i concluded by designing the guide Card at the bottom of the page. i used the [Coolors](https://coolors.co/) to generate the color Palettes used for this project. s
+I started the project by first looking at the design file provided on Figma, taking into account the various design elements and choices.
+Then, when I was ready, I started writing the HTML part to define the basic structure of the project.
+I Started with the hero section, editing the hero picture to the size I wanted.
+Then I proceeded to the section area and designed three cards using CSS flexbox.
+Eventually, I concluded by designing the guide Card at the bottom of the page. i used the [Coolors](https://coolors.co/) to generate the color Palettes used for this project.
 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML5
-- CSS custom properties
+- CSS
 - Flexbox
 - Photos from [pixel](https://www.pexels.com/)
 - color Palettes [Coolors](https://coolors.co/)